 Elusive and enchanting birds like the greater sage-grouse, boreal owls and fox sparrows frequent the Colorado Birding Trail, Walden Lake and Cowdrey Lake State Wildlife Area.
 Make more feathered friends at Arapaho National Wildlife Refuge.

 Around 65 percent of North Park is public land, and amid the abundant lakes, rivers, mountains, wide-open prairies and the other towns of Rand, Gould and Cowdrey, you won’t find crowds.
-Step back in time at the North Park Pioneer Museum in Walden, housed in an 1883 cabin that’s packed to the rafters with Old West relics.
+Step back in time at the North Park Pioneer Museum in Walden, housed in an 1883 cabin that’s packed to the rafters with Old West artifacts.

-To Steamboat’s west, stop into the quiet towns of Craig and Hayden, popular with hunters and fishermen as an easy homebase amid pristine lakes and wilderness areas.
+To Steamboat’s west, stop into the quiet towns of Craig and Hayden, popular with hunters and fishermen as an easy home base amid pristine lakes and wilderness areas.
 In Craig, find one of the nation’s best collections of cowboy and gunfighter memorabilia at the Museum of Northwest Colorado.
 West of Craig, spot one of the few remaining herds of wild mustangs in the Sand Wash Basin, also prime off-roading territory.
 The horses are consistently seen along the Wild Horse Loop on Seven Mile Ridge just north of Maybell.

-The enclaves of Meeker and Rangely are jumping off points for exploring some of Colorado’s finest wilderness along the 250-mile Wagon Wheel off-highway-vehicle trail system through the White River National Forest, which was recently expanded.
+The enclaves of Meeker and Rangely are jumping off points for exploring some of Colorado’s finest wilderness along the 250-mile Wagon Wheel off-highway-vehicle trail system through the White River National Forest.
 Plus, visitors can actually ride through OHV-friendly Meeker to peek into the many shops and restaurants; or come in June for Meekerpalooza’s arts and culinary fun, July for Colorado’s oldest rodeo or September for the famed Meeker Sheepdog Trials.
 West of Meeker, Rangely has an automotive museum with rare cars and motorcycles from the early 1900s; The TANK Center for Sonic Arts, an acoustically perfect concert hall that lived its former life as a steel water tank; and August’s OHV Adventure Rally.

 South of Steamboat, stop in the tiny town of Yampa for a bite at the historic Antlers Cafe & Bar.
-From there, you can hop on the Flat Tops Scenic Byway, which grants access to amazing scenery, hunting, fishing and horseback riding, as well as snowmobiling and cross-country skiing.
+From there, you can hop on the Flat Tops scenic byway, which grants access to amazing scenery, hunting, fishing and horseback riding, as well as snowmobiling and cross-country skiing.